eulalia-plugins/Muzzled/README.md

 4. Open **Settings → Vencord → Plugins**.
 5. Find **Muzzled** and enable it.

 That's it!
-The custom mute/deafen icons should now appear automatically.
+The icons should appear immediately!